-Harvey Weinstein Surrenders to Police Amid Allegations of Rape and Sexual Assault
+Harvey Weinstein Arrested on Charges of Rape, Sex Abuse and More

-Disgraced movie producer Harvey Weinstein arrived at a New York City police station early Friday after reports he would turn himself in to face charges of rape and other sexual misconduct.
+Disgraced movie producer Harvey Weinstein was arrested in New York City Friday on charges of rape, criminal sex act, sex abuse and sexual misconduct related to his interactions with two women, the New York Police Department says.

+“The NYPD thanks these brave survivors for their courage to come forward and seek justice,” the NYPD said in a statement.
+“The arrest and ensuing charges are the result of a joint investigation between the NYPD and the Manhattan District Attorney’s Office.”

-Weinstein, 66, arrived shortly before 7.30 a.m.
+Weinstein, 66, arrived at a New York police station to turn himself in shortly before 7.30 a.m.
 ET, flanked by uniformed police officers.
-He was wearing a suit, appeared to be limping and was clutching a large book.
+He was wearing a suit, appeared to be limping and was clutching several books.

 Following scores of sexual harassment complaints alleged against the producer, Weinstein has been undergoing sex-rehab treatment in Arizona and, according to Vanity Fair, additional therapy for “anger management, nutrition, and several addiction-related behaviors.”